Uryzmaeg: Comparative mythology

 The ancestors of the Akhsartagat clan were the twins Akhsar and Akhsartag, the sons of Akhsartag Uruzmaeg and Haemyts are also twins; twin myths are widespread in the mythology of many peoples of the world and twins act as culture heroes.

 The sacred incest is common in the mythology of many peoples.
-Close to the Ossetian motif of the marriage of a brother and sister is the Indian myth of Yami's love for his own twin brother Yama set forth in the Rigveda.
+Close to the Ossetian motif of the marriage of a brother and sister is the Indian myth of Yami's love for her own twin brother Yama set forth in the Rigveda.
 In Iranian mythology the Ossetian motif of the marriage of a brother and sister corresponds to the Avestan cultural hero and the legendary king Yima, who also married to his own sister.

 Vsevolod Miller compared the plot with the Persian legend about the murder of his son Sohrab by Rostam and moreover, Rostam like Uruzmaeg did not know that he was killing his son.
 The same motif Vasily Abaev finds in the cycle of Ilya Muromets of the Russian epic poem.
 Dumézil reacted positively to this parallels emphasizing that it cannot be accidental that two "Rostams" themes occur in the same Nart plot: the murder of his son by the father and the giant eagle that delivered Uruzmaeg to the underwater a kingdom reminiscent of the bird Simurgh from Shahnameh, as well as the fabulous Gray Eagle threatening Ilya Muromets in the middle of the sea.